solkim14/Humdrum/README.md

 The game begins with the ticking of a clock that plays throughout the game.
 The player is immediately introduced to the objective of the game and a warning

 "...ALL YOU DO IS PUT CUBES INTO A PINK VORTEX...
-THIS IS BORING..."
+THIS IS BORING..." (abridged)

 and an invitation to exit the game.